microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 -  `Kubeflow Fairing`_ suggests using LightGBM in a Kubernetes cluster.
    `These examples`_ help to get started with LightGBM in a hybrid cloud environment.
+   Also you can use `Kubeflow XGBoost Operator`_ to train LightGBM model.
+   Please check `this example`__ for how to do this.

 Choose Appropriate Parallel Algorithm
 -------------------------------------